BritishWerewolf/blogs-md-easy/README.md

 ```

 ## Usage
-Below is the help page for the program binary, if you want to read the documentation for the libary, that is available on [docs.rs](https://docs.rs/blogs-md-easy).
+Below is the help page for the program binary, if you want to read the documentation for the library, that is available on [docs.rs](https://docs.rs/blogs-md-easy).
 ```
 Iteratively convert a collection of Markdown files into a respective HTML template.

-Usage: blogs-md-easy.exe [OPTIONS] --template <FILE> --markdowns <FILES>...
+Usage: blogs-md-easy.exe [OPTIONS] --templates <FILES>... --markdowns <FILES>...

 Options:
-  -t, --template <FILE>       HTML template that the Markdowns will populate -m, --markdowns <FILES>...
+  -t, --templates <FILES>...
+HTML template that the Markdowns will populate -m, --markdowns <FILES>...
 List of Markdown files ending in .md -o, --output-dir <DIR>      Output directory, defaults to the Markdown's directory -h, --help                  Print help
   -V, --version               Print version
 ```

-### Template
+### Templates
 Templates are `.html` files that use variables to populate the file.

+If more than a single template is provided, then the file stem will be used in the name of the output file.
+This is to avoid each template generating a new HTML file and overwriting previous files.
+In the case that a single template is used, the output file name will simple be the Markdown file with the extension of `.html` instead of `.md`.

 Variables must follow these rules:
 * Must be wrapped in `{{` and `}}`, white space either side is optional.